portfolio

 product surface

-this portfolio: a minimal, keyboard-friendly space for projects, writing, work, and live presence.
+this portfolio: a minimal, keyboard-friendly space for projects, work, and proof of how i build.

 system surface